fresh5447/node_intro_mis/README.md

 });

 ```
-then we committed our code
+dont forget to commit your code

 `git add -A`